helgeholm/randy/README.md

 over 65536 or so, imbalances of 0.01% will start to creep in, and a higher precision will reduce this problem.

-These functions are about twice as slow as the regular ones.
+These functions take about 35% longer to run than the ones available directly under `randy`.

 __Example__